Colegio San Agustin – Makati: Student activities

 The school has co-curricular clubs for student participation.
 The school fields varsity teams and official school delegations participate in competitive leagues and contests on the local, national, and international levels.

 These clubs organize competitions between individuals, classes, and batches in the High School; teachers assume this responsibility in the Grade School.

 Student government

 The Unit 2 (Grade School) and Unit 3 (High School) each have student governments: Grade School Student Government (GSSG) and the Supreme Student Council (SSC).
-These are elected by popular vote through secret balloting by students from Fourth to Sixth Grade for U2SC, and by students from Grade 7 to Grade 12 for the SSC.
-In 2010, the GSSC held its first automated elections with the use of a computer instead of a ballot.
+These are elected by popular vote through secret balloting by students from Fourth to Sixth Grade for GSSG, and by students from Grade 7 to Grade 12 for the SSC.
+In 2010, the GSSC held its first automated elections with the use of a computer website (Phoenix Aralinks (CSA GS modified)) instead of a ballot.

-The Unit 3 Student Council serves as an umbrella organization for the smaller year level councils (the Grade 7 & 8, Freshman, Sophomore, Junior, and Senior councils).
-These are elected the same way as the SSC and U2SC, although with voting restricted to the members of their respective year levels, making these "batch" presidents the Filipino equivalents of American class presidents.
+The SSC serves as an umbrella organization for the smaller year level councils (the Grade 7,8, 9, 10, 11, and 12 councils).
+These are elected the same way as the SSC and GSSG, although with voting restricted to the members of their respective year levels, making these "batch" presidents the Filipino equivalents of American class presidents.